Student sitting in front of poster at club/org fair

 Senior Capstone Course

 The senior capstone course helps students to take all of their communication expertise and find effective ways to search for jobs, design resumes and cover letters, and learn effective interviewing skills that will help advance their professional goals.
 This class also addresses professional communication behavior.
-Additionally, every CTC major has the opportunity to develop a personalized project in our capstone course that showcases their communication strengths.
-Recent projects have included sports-related podcast series, social media campaign for the BC women’s basketball team, a short dramatic film, and a blog series based on job shadowing experiences.
+Additionally, every strategic communications major has the opportunity to develop a personalized project in our capstone course that showcases their communication strengths.
+Recent projects have included sports-related podcast series, social media campaign for the BC women’s basketball team, a short dramatic film and a blog series based on job shadowing experiences.

 Woman working on a graphic on a Mac desktop computer